zendtech/ZendPHP-Attendee/Demo_Installation/README.md

 zendhqd.websocket.interface = 0.0.0.0:10091
 ```
 * Use `CTL+X` to save exit
+Install the ZendHQ license
+* Copy the license file to: `/opt/zend/zendphp/etc/license`
 Start the daemon
 * NOTE: you will receive a message regarding a missing license, however the daemon will still run
 ```